 Both solutions are effective against rats.
 Please, note that mechanical traps belong to the company, so the pest technicians will collect them at the end of the treatment period.

 The rat control experts can return for a second (upon request) visit in order to determine the effects of the treatment.
 They can remove dead rat carcasses, reload the traps, and see if anything else will be required.
 We aim at providing complete satisfaction to all our clients, so don’t hesitate to request a second visit.
 It’s always worth it.

 The rat exterminators will provide you with some professional advice on how to avoid future rat infestations.
 They will explain what rats look for in your home and what to do in order to reduce the chances of another infestation.

 We offer other services, such as mice control in Melbourne.

 How to Identify a Rat Infestation

 Physical Appearance - Rats have big heads with huge teeth.
 Their bodies can easily reach 28-30 centimeters, with tails reaching 20-22 centimeters.
-Their bodies are prolonged, covered with small, rough hairs.
+Rat bodies are prolonged, covered with small, rough hairs.
 Their feet, ears, and tails are naked in order to ensure proper navigation.

 Behaviour - Rats usually use burrows or holes as their improvised homes.
 If they can’t find a suitable hole, they’re perfectly capable of creating one, themselves.

 Procreation - Rats have a pregnancy period of 21-23 days and give birth to around 10 babies on average.
 A female rat can become pregnant immediately after birth, but such a pregnancy continues to about a month.
-Rats begin to procreate around six weeks of age.
+Rats begin to procreate around 6 weeks of age.

 Frequently Asked Questions